 Moving to a Docker container-based cloud required a different approach to monitoring and security for Sysdig customer, Quby.
 The Amsterdam-based developer of the smart thermostat and service platform ‘Toon’ needed something to keep pace with their dynamic services.
 This includes Java apps orchestrated by Mesos Marathon on Amazon Web Services (AWS).
 Luckily, they found Sysdig.
-The Sysdig Cloud-Native Intelligence Platform helps Quby resolve issues faster, and reduces monitoring system administration effort by 400%.
+The Sysdig Cloud-Native Visibility + Security Platform helps Quby resolve issues faster, and reduces monitoring system administration effort by 400%.

 Business drives a move to the Cloud

 In 2016, Quby began to experience significant growth as the popularity of its smart, in-home thermostats began to skyrocket.
 With growth came challenges.
 “Quby was a very classical ops kind of organization,” explains Nicolas Kramer, Infrastructure Team Product Owner at Quby.
 “It was a company that made everything themselves.”
 Meanwhile, when customer count rapidly expanded to 300,000, Quby’s datacenter infrastructure – designed to support 10,000 customers – was holding them back.

 Consequently, the pressure to keep pace with the demands of its business spawned a ‘Move to the Cloud‘ project.
 “The strategy was to take our existing applications into the cloud,” describes Kramer.
 As a result, Quby achieved more scalability and stability.
 The company recognized that if they wanted to make the best use of cloud, they needed to move IT towards becoming a DevOps-based organization.”